SCIENCE,TECHNOLOGY AND SUSTAINABILITY OF POLYMERS

 - Teaching hours

 - Academic year

 - PERCORSO COMUNE

 Knowledge of disciplines belonging to a Bachelor Degree in Industrial Engineering or Materials Science are required to the Students: Chemistry, Physics and Science and Technology of Materials.

 The course aims at providing students a comprehensive knowledge of Science and Technology of (natural or synthetic) polymers: from their synthesis, to their processing procedures and techniques, their macroscopic and microscopic properties and characteristics in both solid and liquid states, their durability, degradation/biodegradation in different environmental conditions, LCA (Lyfe Cycle Assessment) techniques applied to polymeric materials and their final disposal.
 Specific examples of natural (i.e. wood, bio-based polymers) and technologically advanced polymers, or classes of polymers, will be illustrated.
-Issues related to sustainability of polymers and the impact of waste plastic on the (ground/marine) environment will be discussed, presenting case studies of innovative researches aimed at studying, preventing/limiting the pollution due to waste plastics or of polymers employed to aid the environment.
+Issues related to sustainability of polymers and the impact of (waste) microplastics on the (ground/marine) environment and on human health will be discussed, presenting case studies of innovative researches aimed at studying, preventing/limiting the pollution due to waste plastics or of polymers employed to aid the environment.
 Part of the course will be devoted to the characterization methods and techniques for polymers, with related laboratory experiences.

 Knowledge and understanding.
 Students must have a solid background with a broad spectrum of basic knowledge related to science, technology and sustainability of (natural or synthetic) polymers:

 - the students must have the basic cognitive tools to think analytically, critically and to correlate information’s needed to analyze, characterize, process, select a polymeric material, identify for it an appropriate recycling route;

 - they must have solid knowledge of science, technology and sustainability of (natural or synthetic) polymers;